pierusan/kate-mcmanus-portfolio/README.md

 # kate-mcmanus-portfolio

-Portfolio website for Kate Stryker McManus
+Portfolio website for Kate McManus

 ## TODO

-- Set up Husky, testing, CI
+- Fix weird patches of background color on Safari desktop
-- Use MDX for project posts?
+- Fix background color change when changing the orientation of the device on old iOS, especially on old devices